cdeanj/nextflow-tychus/tychus-docs/options.rst

 Options
 =======

 There are a number of available options that can be utilized throughout the Tychus pipeline.
-Below we describe each option in detail.
+Below we describe the function and use of each parameter.

 Alignment Module
 ----------------